Fast, effortless and 100% online.

 Crypto mining is the process of digging for new cryptocurrency in the online ether.
 Not all cryptocurrencies can be mined.
 The most well-known currency to mine is Bitcoin, although currencies like Dash and Ethereum can also be created with this process.

 There’s only a finite amount of Bitcoin available.
-This means that when it comes to mining on the Bitcoin network, each one takes more computer power to unearth than the last.
+This means that when it comes to mining on the Bitcoin network, it’s not possible to mine for a single Bictoin.
+Instead, you mine a block – and each one takes more computer power to unearth than the last.

 If you want to mine Bitcoin, you need a super-high-powered computer that can solve complex computational equations in a short amount of time – but the chances of your computer actually solving one of these is about 1 in 13 trillion.